$50 OFF New Residential Customers. Learn more

 The earwig, or pincher bug, is an insect that almost everyone is familiar with.
 Most people have moved a flower pot or piece of furniture to find an earwig hiding underneath, or discovered an earwig party while doing landscaping work.
 While they’re not dangerous to humans, most people find the sight of them disturbing or even frightening.

 We do earwig control in the entire area and have offices in Phoenix and Gilbert.
-We cover everywhere in the area including Chandler, Tempe, Peoria, and Mesa.
+We cover everywhere in the area, including Chandler, Tempe, Peoria, and Mesa.
+We also have an office in Tucson and serve all of that area, including Oro Valley and Catalina Foothills.
+We also have an office in Tucson and serve that whole area, including Marana and Oro Valley.
 We’ll give you a free quote and $50 off your first service!

 Earwigs are especially popular in folklore because of persistent tales that they crawl inside your ears to lay their eggs or feed on your brain.
 Their name probably originated from these tales, and from European names for the insect that meant “ear worm” or “ear wiggler.”